vstadnichuk/JuBiC/docs/src/examples/example1.md

 ### Step 2: Define the First-Level Problem

-Define the first-level (master) problem as follows:
+We first need to define the first-level (master) problem using JuMP.
+For the implementation, we call this model `master_model`, and set up the binary variables and objective function accordingly.
+In addition, we create the master model, and a mapping of the linking variables.

 ```julia
 # Define the set of shared resources and the subproblem name